Development of a structured, turbulent solar wind as a result of interchange reconnection: Discussion and Implications for the development of a highly structured solar wind

 Such a fragmented wind will develop at a fraction of a solar radius above the surface (see Fig.~\ref{fig:v1_v2_nomix}) but will not survive to large distances.
-Regions of high Alfv\'en Mach number flow will be adjacent to regions with nearly zero flow.
-The interaction of adjacent wind streams has been explored with a simple set of mixing equations (Eqs.~(\ref{eqn:rho})-(\ref{eqn:F_v})) that are designed to represent the development of the super-Alfv\'enic KH instability.
+Regions of high Alfv\'en Mach number flow will be adjacent to regions with very low flow.
+The interaction of adjacent wind streams has been explored with a simple set of mixing equations (Eqs.~(\ref{eqn:rho})-(\ref{eqn:F_v})) that are designed to represent the development of the super-Alfv\'enic Kelvin-Helmholtz instability.
 A stream with energy above the wind threshold can transfer sufficient energy to a stream with energy below the wind threshold to drive it above threshold (see Figs.~\ref{fig:v1_v2_mix} and \ref{fig:gw1_gw2_mix}).
 The calculated amplitude of the resulting magnetic field turbulence is a significant fraction of the ambient magnetic field (see Fig.~\ref{fig:B2_mix}).
 Thus, there is an enormous reservoir of free energy that will drive magnetic turbulence and strong plasma heating that is associated with sheared flows in the structured solar wind.
-This source is the likely drive mechanism for the bursty wind and the associated switchback structure of the magnetic field measured by PSP close to the sun \citep{Kasper19,Bale19,Bale21,Bale22}.
+This source is the likely drive mechanism for the associated switchback structure of the magnetic field measured by PSP close to the sun \citep{Kasper19,Bale19,Bale21,Bale23}.

 Thus, it seems likely that, while in the conventional picture magnetic turbulence is injected from near the solar surface and heats the corona to drive the wind, in a reconnection drive scenario it is the free energy of the filamented wind that drives the turbulence.
-The nature of the resulting turbulence and whether it produces the characteristic switchbacks measured at PSP remains to be explored.
-In support of this idea the probability of switchback encounters in PSP data-sets is reduced in the sub-Alfv\'enic intervals \citep{Bandyopadhyay22}, which would be expected if velocity shear is a significant driver of switchbacks.
+The nature of the resulting turbulence, whether it produces the characteristic switchbacks measured at PSP and its role in further heating the corona to help drive the wind remains to be explored.
+In support of this idea, the probability of switchback encounters in PSP data-sets is reduced during sub-Alfv\'enic intervals \citep{Kasper21,Bandyopadhyay22}, which would be expected if velocity shear is a significant driver of switchbacks.
 Sheared-flow instabilities should be stabilized by magnetic tension in sub-Alfv\'enic intervals.
-The basic idea that sheared flows in regions of high Alfv\'en mach number could be the source of switchbacks has been proposed \citep{Ruffolo20} and should continue to be explored.
+The basic idea that sheared flows in regions of high Alfv\'en Mach number could be the source of switchbacks has been proposed \citep{Ruffolo20,Schwadron21} and should continue to be explored.

 The mixing model presented here is, of course, highly simplified and only represents the first step in a full exploration of how reconnection drives the solar wind.
 The present model only treats a time-stationary wind solution.
 A time-dependent wind drive model needs to be developed with a source that reflects the bursty time-behavior of reconnection.
 A more complete exploration of the nature and dynamics of the instabilities that develop in the structured wind need to be explored.
 The present model does not include the energy flux of the magnetic turbulence that is invoked to produce the mixing.
 Are these shear-flow instabilities capable of producing the characteristic switchbacks seen in observational data?